 Mid-August marks the summer holiday season in Japan, known as the Obon holidays.

 We will explain more about Obon in another blog post.
-Still, during this period, in addition to schools being on summer holiday, many companies and other businesses are also closed at the same time.
+Still, during this period, many schools are on summer holiday, and many companies and other businesses are closed simultaneously.

 Here are two events held in Kyoto during the Obon holidays that are a bit geeky for overseas visitors to Japan.